 |14RESL||Kohler||14 kW||corrosion-proof composite||5 years 2000 hours||Included 100A||$3,900|

 The prices in the above chart represent the numbers I found online at the time of this review.
 Of course, the prices change frequently, but this chart will give you some ideas of how much you may need to pay for an automatic system.
 A professional installation may cost $2,000-6,000.
 Note that installation of a fixed system by yourself may void the manufacturer’s warranty and may violate local codes.
-In the above power range, Generac Guardian 5873 seems to have the lowest cost per kilowatt.
+In the above power range, Generac Guardian seems to have the lowest cost per kilowatt.
 Their model 5873 (a predecessor of 6462) once was the Consumers Digest Best Buy.
 However, if you live in a salt air coastal area, you may want to consider Kohler corrosion-proof device.
 Unfortunately, Briggs & Stratton specification does not state the material of their enclosure.

 LESSER-KNOWN FACTS TO KNOW

 - The advertised rating of most dual-fuel models (and the numbers in the above table) is for operation on propane.
 Maximum power with natural gas is normally 5-10% lower.

-- Rated wattage is normally given for 60 oC at sea level.
+- Rated wattage is usually given for 60 oC at sea level.
 In summer and at higher elevations the available output will be lower.

 - All automatic systems require a battery which is usually not included in the set.

 - Advertised warranty is for residential use.
 Read fine print for commercial warranty.
 Often it is much shorter or excluded.